Logo Lay Ministers

 3rd worldmeeting in Rome

 In the Holy Year there will be a 3rd worldmeeting of lay ministers in Rome.
-24th – 28th of september 2025, Rome After the first meeting in 2023 and the online meeting in 2024, it is time to intensify the community and strengthen the visibility of lay ministers.
-Together we will prepare it in the … read more
+Professional Lay Ministers in a Synodal Church 24th-28th September 2025, Rome Building on our first meeting in 2023, and our online meeting in 2024, in September 2025 we look forward to gathering again in-person in Rome.
+Committed to inspire and … read more

 2nd worldmeeting 2024 – September, 28th – 30th